gonzalo123/opencv2ws/README.md

 </html>
 ```

-Here we obtain the binary data of the image from the Websocket, convert to base64 and put in an image's src.
+Here, we obtain the binary data of the image from the WebSocket, convert it to base64, and place it in the src attribute of an image.

 And that's all.
 Our live stream from a camera in our browser.